mkner/arduino-device-controller-design/README.md

 testing of the projects.
 The main control loop for the various devices and their interactions is in C++ and utilizes libraries specific to the Arduinio boards.

-The eventual goal is to build a custom differential drive autonomous robot.
+This is an ongoing project and the eventual goal is to build a custom differential drive autonomous robot to implement and use as a test-bed for the software engineering side for autonomous vehicle and robotic systems that I have done a lot of work with over the last several years.